 The word Miiriya is a word from the African language of Bambara/Dioula, my native language.
 The word means “Thoughts” and “Ideas.”
 It can be used in many ways.
 In specific cases you can use it with other words to mean “Philosophers” or “Thinkers.”

 Miiriya.com gathers people who believe in ideas, change, and come together as creatives and thinkers to make those ideas come true.
 It’s a place that aims to provide you with whatever comes to mind.

-Vendors can sign up using the human icon at the top right on the website, or the human icon at the bottom right when you open the mobile app.
-There are no transaction fees and no listing fees, I pay the vendors credit card and PayPal fees out of pocket as well so they get 100% of their earnings.
-I also pay out of pocket to maintain the website’s bills.
-To help me, please tip when shopping, and/or sign up to our patreon for $1 a month, it really helps me pay for the app’s servers and costs monthly.
+Vendors can sign up using the human icon at the top right on the website, or the account button when you open the mobile app.
+To help, please tip when shopping, and/or sign up to our patreon for $1 a month, it really helps me pay for the app’s servers and costs monthly.
 (There are businesses that continuously fail on other platforms because they can’t afford monthly costs that pile up when their businesses aren’t picking up.
 So I keep the app free for vendors, and they can sign up for the Patreon when they start doing well.)

 My goal is to create convenience for shoppers who want to support black businesses seamlessly, while also creating a surge recirculating the black dollar.